pgjones/hypercorn/docs/usage.rst

   --error-logfile ERROR_LOGFILE, --log-file ERROR_LOGFILE
                         The target location for the error log, use `-` for stderr
+  -g GROUP, --group GROUP
+                        Group to own any unix sockets.
   -k WORKER_CLASS, --worker-class WORKER_CLASS
                         The type of worker to use.
 Options include asyncio, uvloop (pip install hypercorn[uvloop]), and trio (pip